ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ### Basic table features

 The editor bellow shows the basic set of table features focusing on the **structure and semantics**.
-These features allow users to insert new tables into the content, add or remove columns and rows, define headers, and merge multiple cells.
+These features allow users to insert new tables into the content, add or remove columns and rows, define headers, add caption, and merge multiple cells.
 It is also worth noting that you will find them out–of–the–box in all {@link builds/guides/overview ready–to–use editor builds}.

 {@snippet features/table}